Kankoda/Web/_includes/kankoda/sdks/privacy-policy.md

 *Last updated: 2025-06-05*

-This privacy policy explains how [{{name}}]({{url}}) (hereby referred to as "the SDK") handles data when it's integrated into other products.
+## Privacy Policy

+This is the Privacy Policy for the [{{name}}]({{include.url}}) SDK (“the SDK") which is owned and licensed by [Kankoda Sweden AB]({{site.url}}) (“the Licensee").

-We are committed to protecting your and your users' privacy and being transparent about our data collection practices and strategies.
+We are committed to your privacy and being transparent regarding our data collection practices.
+This policy explains how the SDK handles data when integrated into software-based products.

 ## In short

 - The SDK does not collect any personal data.
 - The SDK may collect anonymous usage statistics and crash reports.
-- Kankoda Sweden AB does not sell any collected data to third parties.
-- All data collection is intended to improve the SDK's functionality and reliability
+- All collected data is intended to improve SDK functionality and reliability.

 ## Definitions

+**SDK**:  Software Development Kit.
+The software that customers integrate into their products.

 **Personal Data**: Information that can be used to identify you as an individual, either directly (such as your name or email) or indirectly (through combinations of data points).

 **Anonymous Data**: Information that can't be used to identify you as an individual and that has been aggregated or anonymized to remove any identifying characteristics.

-**SDK**: The software development kit that customers integrate into their products or applications.

 ## Data Collection